WELCOME!

 _JPEG.jpeg)

-I created five illustrations for Hans Christian Andersen’s The Ugly Duckling for part of this year's coursework for the part-time BA (Hons) Illustration I'm doing.
+I created five illustrations for Hans Christian Andersen’s The Ugly Duckling for part of this year's coursework for the part-time BA (Hons) Illustration I'm doing with the OCA (Open College of the Arts).
 The pieces showcase my style and approach to children’s book illustration, highlighting playful characters and expressive storytelling designed to captivate young readers.

 This was created as part of the For Planet Ocean challenge on Instagram by @forplanetocean in response to the 'Stories from the Coast' prompt.
 I wanted to feature the green sea turtle because despite being gentle herbivores they are grossly hunted for medicine and body parts - and their eggs are hunted for food while their nesting sites diminish on beaches.